Imtiazkarimik23/ATFuzzer/README.md

 # Structure of ATFuzzer implementation
-In the following we provide a description of the struture of the implementation of ATFuzzer.
+In the following we provide a description of the structure of the implementation of ATFuzzer.

 **commandGrammar.json**: json file which contains a set of grammars for more that 80 AT commands.
 The grammars are defined following a specific structure that allows the program to efficiently read them.